Carl Smith (rower)

-Carl Smith (1962 – 1 January 2010) was a male British lightweight rower.
+Carl Smith (1962 – 1 January 2010) was a British lightweight rower.

 Rowing career

 Smith was a four times World Champion winning a gold medal in 1986, 1991 at the 1991 World Rowing Championships in Vienna with the lightweight men's four, 1992 and 1994.

 He represented England and won two bronze medals in the single scull and doubles scull with Allan Whitwell, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 Personal life

 He went to school at West Bridgford Comprehensive School.
 He died in 2010 in a car accident.